Theme - Vengeance of Dhunia

 - Azazello - Champions are everything he ever wanted.
 They are DEF 14 with Riposte against charges due to defensive line, DEF 16 in melee with Duelist during his feat.
 They really love Beacon as a speed buff and Phantasm so they cannot be shot.
 His feat makes them ARM 19 and P+S 15 weapon masters.
 Add in a Champ Hero and Boomy3 to layer the buffs even more (Boomy is also a great Storm Rager).
 On top of that he gets access to all the great support pieces.
 The Kriel Stone gives his army another +2 ARM and + 1 STR.
 Dhunian Archons heal his troops and negate attacks, Gudrun the Wasted increases DEF against shooting.

 - Ragnor - Ragnor immensely benefits from friendly faction Rorsh & Brine as well as Malvin & Mayhem.
 He can Dig In Rorsh and with the Kriel Stone aura, he can happily camp somewhere, enjoy premium stats and plink away with his gun, while Rorsh loves the Rush or Flaming fist animus.
-Malvin and Mayhem love Pulveriser, the Pyre Troll animus and his feat plus the Stone aura in turn.
+Champions love Pulveriser, while M&M love the Pyre Troll animus and his feat plus the Stone aura in turn.